kkeller39/knowledge-center/pages/documents/Getting Started/getting-started-with-messaging.md

 {:start="2"}

 1. **Add bots**: Automate tasks by greeting consumers with a bot that can immediately answer questions, or route the conversations.
 Learn how you can easily [create bots](getting-started-getting-started-with-bots.html).
 2. **Automatic messages**: these are the messages that are sent by the system to consumers (e.g. ‘an agent will reply shortly’).
-Customize the text of [automatic messages](contact-center-management-messaging-operations-automatic-messages-automatic-messages-overview.html) to match your brand's look and feels guide.
+Customize the text of [automatic messages](contact-center-management-messaging-operations-automatic-messages-automatic-messages-overview.html) to match your brand's look and feel guide.
 3. **Surveys**: there are two surveys you can set up for web messaging: one before a conversation starts and one when a resolution has been achieved.
    * [Routing bots](getting-started-getting-started-with-bots.html#step-1-create-conversation-playbook) give pre conversation surveys that greet consumers and ask questions to determine what skill (or  bot) the conversation should be routed to.
    * [Post conversation survey](ai-bots-automation-post-conversation-survey-bot.html) - when a conversation is closed or resolved, a survey can be sent out to consumers asking them questions, such as customer satisfaction questions.